rnd195/marp-community-themes/README.md

 Once your submission is reviewed and accepted, the files related to your theme will reside in the [`website/content/`](https://github.com/rnd195/marp-community-themes/tree/main/website/content) directory and the CSS file will be in the [`themes/`](https://github.com/rnd195/marp-community-themes/tree/main/themes) directory.

 Updates to your screenshots, markdown files, or the CSS file should be preferably done through pull requests.

+By submitting the theme, you acknowledge that you are the author of the submitted files.
+It is also important to adequately indicate the usage and the source of any third-party resources with a free software license (e.g., code, pictures, and so on).
+Please, use an [MIT License](https://opensource.org/licenses/MIT) or a [GPL-Compatible license](https://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses) for your themes and link to the license in the front-matter of your theme's Markdown file.